Laravel for business applications: why we chose it and what we have learned

 Production Laravel patterns

 The gap between a Laravel tutorial and production Laravel development is where most projects accumulate technical debt.
 Tutorial code works.
-Production code works reliably under load, remains comprehensible to future developers, and fails gracefully when things go wrong.
+Production code works reliably under load, stays comprehensible to future developers, and fails gracefully when things go wrong.
+The difference is habits, not cleverness.

-These patterns come from building and maintaining Laravel applications across a wide range of projects.
-Each "avoid" entry is something we have encountered in inherited codebases and spent time fixing.
+These patterns come from building and maintaining Laravel applications across many projects.
+They are also the questions worth asking any Laravel development company before you hand over a build: each "avoid" entry below is something we have met in an inherited codebase and spent time fixing.

 Do

 Use service classes for business logic.
 Controllers receive requests and return responses.
 Business logic (calculating prices, processing orders, generating reports) belongs in dedicated service classes, following SOLID principles.
-A controller method should be 10-15 lines.
+A controller method should be 10 to 15 lines.

 Use form requests for validation.
 Laravel's FormRequest classes centralise validation rules, authorisation checks, and error messages.
 Validating in the controller mixes concerns and makes rules harder to find.

 Wrap multi-step operations in database transactions.
-Creating an order involves writing to orders, order_items, inventory, and notifications tables.
+Creating an order writes to the orders, order_items, inventory, and notifications tables.
 If the notification insert fails, the order should not exist in a half-created state.

 Use queue workers for heavy operations.
 Report generation, CSV exports, bulk email, image processing: anything that takes more than a few seconds belongs in a queued job.
-Laravel Horizon monitors these jobs, retries failures, and provides visibility into processing rates.
+Laravel Horizon monitors these jobs, retries failures, and shows processing rates.
 This pattern is essential for background job processing at any meaningful scale.

 Define model factories for testing.
 Every model should have a factory that generates realistic test data.
-Without factories, developers either skip tests or write brittle tests with hardcoded values.
+Without factories, developers either skip tests or write brittle ones with hardcoded values.

-Use config and environment variables for external values.
-API keys, feature flags, and service URLs belong in .env files, not in code.
-Hardcoded credentials in source control is a security incident waiting to happen.
+.envfiles, not in code.
+Hardcoded credentials in source control are a security incident waiting to happen. -

 Write feature tests for every business-critical path.
 Laravel ships with PHPUnit integration and first-class support for Pest.
-Every order placement, every status transition, every permission gate should have a test that runs in your CI pipeline.
-When you refactor a pricing calculation six months from now, the test suite tells you what broke before your customers do.
+Every order placement, status transition, and permission gate should have a test in your CI pipeline.
+When you refactor a pricing calculation six months from now, the suite tells you what broke before your customers do.

 Avoid

 Fat controllers.
 A 300-line controller method that validates input, queries the database, calculates business logic, sends emails, and returns a response.
-We inherited a project management application where a single controller method was 847 lines.
-Refactoring it into service classes, form requests, and event listeners took three days but made the logic testable and comprehensible.
+We once inherited a project management application where a single controller method ran to 847 lines.
+Refactoring it into service classes, form requests, and event listeners took three days, but it made the logic testable and comprehensible.

 Raw SQL scattered through the codebase.
 Eloquent and the query builder handle 95% of database operations with readable, portable syntax.
-Raw SQL also bypasses Eloquent's event system, which means model observers and activity logging silently stop working.
+Raw SQL also bypasses Eloquent's event system, so model observers and activity logging silently stop working.

 Synchronous external API calls in request cycles.
-Calling a payment gateway, email service, or third-party API during an HTTP request means the user waits for that external service to respond.
+Calling a payment gateway, email service, or third-party API during an HTTP request makes the user wait for that external service to respond.
 Dispatch these as queued jobs with retry logic and circuit breakers.

 Ignoring the framework's conventions.
 Laravel has opinions about file structure, naming, and patterns.
-Fighting them (custom directory structures, non-standard naming, bypassing the service container) makes the codebase unfamiliar to every Laravel developer who encounters it.
+Fighting them (custom directory structures, non-standard naming, bypassing the service container) makes the codebase unfamiliar to every Laravel developer who meets it next.

 What production Laravel applications teach you

 Every framework looks capable in documentation.
-The lessons that shape good Laravel development practice come from production: from the 3am alerts, the data migrations that nearly lost records, and the architectural decisions that either saved or cost months of rework.
+Production is where the real lessons live: the 3am alerts, the data migrations that nearly lost records, and the architectural decisions that either saved or cost months of rework.
+These three have shaped how we build more than any tutorial.

 Start with the data model, not the interface